-When starting out on eBay, finding items to sell can sometimes be difficult.
-Who am I kidding I’ve been selling on eBay for the better part of a decade and still have trouble finding items to sell… In this guide, I will share my knowledge and give you some resources to help you find items that you can sell on eBay.
+When starting on eBay, finding items to sell can sometimes be difficult.
+Who am I kidding?
+I’ve been selling on eBay for the better part of a decade and still have trouble finding items to sell… In this guide, I will share my knowledge and give you some resources to help you find items you can sell on eBay.

 What Is A Goodwill Outlet?

 These can be hit and miss.
-Some times you find gems other times crap.
+Sometimes you find gems other times crap.
 You will come across a ton (and I mean a ton) of worthless nicknacks and items that should have been thrown in the trash.
-Going to enough yard sales though and profitable items will begin to stick out when you do see them.
-An example of this was once I was at a typical yard sale looking around, and not finding much, they had the normal stuff you expect to see at a yard sale in the south.
-Religious figurines, boots, old blue jeans, etc. When an item, laid out on a bedsheet on the ground caught my eye.
-It was a Neatreceipts portable scanner similar to these.
+However, going to enough yard sales and profitable items will begin to stick out when you do see them.
+An example of this was once I was at a typical yard sale looking around and not finding much; they had the normal stuff you expect to see at a yard sale in the south—religious figurines, boots, old blue jeans, etc. When an item laid out on a bedsheet on the ground caught my eye.
+It was a neatreceipts portable scanner similar to these.
 So I asked the seller how much for the scanner?
 Umm…$10?
 I could hardly get the money out of my pocket fast enough.
-The scanner looked practically brand new, it was still in the original box.
-It looked as if they had opened the box and said never mind I don’t need to scan my receipts and put it up.
-I was able to get it for $10 and flip it on eBay for that same day for over $150 dollar!
+The scanner looked practically brand new; it was still in the original box.
+It looked like they had opened the box and said, never mind, I don’t need to scan my receipts and put it up.
+I could get it for $10 and flip it on eBay for that same day for over $150!

 There are a few apps you can download on your phone that help you find yard sales in your area.
 The ones I’ve used are:

 I’ve sold auto parts online for years.
-It can be dirty work but it can also be very profitable.
+It can be dirty work, but it can also be very profitable.
 The basic concept of this idea is to go to auto salvage yards and pull parts from cars that you can flip on eBay for a profit.
 The trick to this is knowing what to buy.
-Not every window motor or window switch is profitable, do your research, look at eBay’s sold items before you buy your first part.
+Not every window motor or window switch is profitable; do your research and look at eBay’s sold items before buying your first part.
 There was one window switch I could pull out of an early 2000 Lexus that I could sell in a few days for between $150-$200!
-If you would like to learn more about selling auto parts online read my other article “How to sell auto parts online to make money”.
+If you would like to learn more about selling auto parts online, read my other article, “Selling Used Auto Parts.”

 These kinds of auctions became very popular when reality TV shows such as Storage Wars, Storage Hunters, and Auctions Hunters got the public interested in finding hidden treasure in storage units.
-This caused it to become very difficult to turn a profit on storage units.
+This caused it to become challenging to turn a profit on storage units.
 At the time of the shows hight of popularity, everyone was bidding up storage units, thinking the locker they were bidding on contained the long lost painting from Pueblo Picasso or some other life-changing item.
-Luckily this fade has faded and you can now buy storage units at reasonable prices.
-Just like the yard sales though, be prepared to sort through a sea of useless crap to find a few nuggets you can turn a profit on.
-Remember someone trash can be someone else’s treasure, but I can also be your trash as well…
+Luckily this fade has faded, and you can now buy storage units at reasonable prices.
+Like the yard sales, though, be prepared to sort through a sea of useless crap to find a few nuggets you can profit on.
+Remember, someone trash can be someone else’s treasure, but I can also be your trash as well…

 If you’re looking for auctions in your area I recommend AuctionZip.Com Just enter your zip code and it will show you the auctions near you.